The path to a full life, well-being, joy and happiness.

 These qualities are components of emotional intelligence.

-Emotional intelligence is the ability to recognize, understand, manage, and express one’s own emotions, as well as to recognize and understand the emotions of others.
+Emotional intelligence is the ability to recognise, understand, manage, and express one’s own emotions, as well as to recognise and understand the emotions of others.
 Research shows that people with high emotional intelligence are more effective at conflict resolution, understanding colleagues’ feelings, and fostering positive group dynamics.
 Empathy and social awareness support stronger collaboration and team connection, leading to greater productivity and success in group projects.

 How to Improve Collaboration